nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/full-text-search/elasticsearch-configure.md

 Our integration provides a strongly-typed API and query DSL to interact with the Elasticsearch server.
 The plugin includes high-level operations for products, such as bulk indexing, update operations, and search.

+> [!NOTE]
+> The integration is based on the v8 .NET client for use with Elasticsearch 8.x versions

 ## Available features

 Here is a list of supported features: